polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

     !!!note
         You should note that the runtime and state you export must be for the genesis block.
 You can't connect a parachain with any previous state to a relay chain.
 All parachains must start from block 0 on the relay chain.
 See [Convert a Solo Chain](https://docs.substrate.io/reference/how-to-guides/parachains/convert-a-solo-chain/){target=\_blank} for details on how the parachain template was created and how to convert the chain logic—not its history or state migrations—to a parachain.

-3. Start a collator node with a command similar to the following:
+3. Start a collator node with a command similar to the following

     ```bash
     ./target/release/parachain-template-node \